Lightning-AI/pytorch-lightning/docs/source-app/glossary/build_config/build_config_advanced.rst

     - Images from private registries are currently not supported.

 .. note::
-    Base image must have python installed.
+    Custom docker images must have python installed.
 We'll be using this system python to create a virtual environment using `virtualenv`.
 We'll also be configuring the virtualenv to use the packages installed under system's python so your packages are not lost